Discover model

 ../_images/Discov006.png

-The Case Inspector window will open.
+The Case Inspector window opens.

 ../_images/Discov007.png